dbc60/blog/content/note/writing.md

 So, the fountains of Darkness quietly flow in low, old places, the names of which are born by springs feeding a pool.

 Scripture refers to "the fountains of the deep."
-In the days of Noah and hte Ark, these pools of water beneath the Earth's crust burst forth onto the surface providing the massive amounts of water needed for the global flood judgement.
+In the days of Noah and the Ark, these pools of water beneath the Earth's crust burst forth onto the surface providing the massive amounts of water needed for the global flood judgement.
 Specifically, in the King James Bible:

 > In the six hundredth year of Noah's life, in the second month, the seventeenth day of the month, the same day were all the fountains of the great deep broken up, and the windows of heaven were opened.

 See [ringwoodite](https://en.wikipedia.org/wiki/Ringwoodite) at Wikipedia.

+### The Professional Tourist

+> A man wearing khakis with lots of pockets, pulling a wheelie cart with handle, breezes through security of whichever airport he is in.
+He's a machinist.
+He encouters locks and opens them in moments.
+He's followed by another man wearing a pith helmet, sporting a handlebar moustache.
+The second man carries a large gun normally reserved for hunting elephants in the plains of Africa.

 ## Philosophy about Time